piscinajs/piscina/README.md

   this is mandatory.

 This returns a `Promise` for the return value of the (async) function call made to the function exported from `fileName`.
+If the (async) function throws an error, the returned `Promise` will be rejected with that error.

 ### Method: `destroy()`